apify/crawlee/docs/guides/typescript_actor.md

     npm install --dev typescript
     ```

-    Type can be development dependency in your project, as shown above.
-There's no need to pollute your production
+    Type can be a development dependency in your project, as shown above.
+There's no
-    environment or your system's package repository with Typescript.
+    need to pollute your production environment or your system's package repository
+    with Typescript.

-2. A build script invoking `tsc` and a correctly specified `main` entry point defined in your `package.json`:
+2. A build script invoking `tsc` and a correctly specified `main` entry point defined
+   in your `package.json`:

    ```json
    {